NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Other Prerequisites

-Installation of the `cryptography` Python package requires a local copy of the rust compiler by following the [rust installation instructions](https://cryptography.io/en/latest/installation.html#rust).
+In development, we use a local AIOHTTP Session management, that requires [installation of the `cryptography` Python package](https://cryptography.io/en/latest/installation.html).

 ## Project Python Package Dependencies